alejandraa0208/reading-notes/201-notes/class-02.md

 # Class 02 Notes

 This relates to understanding the fundamentals of coding.

 ## Intro to HTML questions

-1. Why is it important to use semantic elements in our HTML?
+1.Why is it important to use semantic elements in our HTML?

 - Semantic elements give meaning, content and appearance to our code.

-2. How many levels of headings are there in HTML?
+2.How many levels of headings are there in HTML?

 - There are 6 levels.

-3. What are some uses for the \<sup> and \<sub> elements?
+3.What are some uses for the \<sup> and \<sub> elements?

 - The \<sup> tag defines superscripted text and \<sub> tag defines subscript text.

-4. When using the \<abbr> element, what attribute must be added to provide the full expansion of the term?
+4.When using the \<abbr> element, what attribute must be added to provide the full expansion of the term?

 - The title attribute must be added.